 Site visits can be arranged by your QFZ business development representative as part of the application process – please email us at email@example.com and we will tell you how we can support your expansion plans in the Middle East.

 Yes, plots, units and offices are fully serviced.
 Electricity, water and sewage connections are installed throughout the zone and to the extremities of each plot.

 Our digital infrastructure offers six-way telecommunications duct banks, redundancy networks, fully deployed 5G capabilities, and fiber-optic access points offering speeds of up to 1GBps.

 If you are interested in establishing a business in the Free Zones the first step is to complete an online enquiry on our website at https://qfz.gov.qa/enquiry.

-Once we receive your enquiry, you will be contacted by a member of our Investment Development team to discuss your plans in more detail.
-QFZA will then determine if your proposed business plan is eligible for the Free Zones and, if so, will provide you with a formal application form to be submitted along with a License Application Fee.
+Once we receive your enquiry, you will be contacted by a member of our business development team to discuss your plans in more detail.
+QFZ will then determine if your proposed business plan is eligible for the free zones and, if so, will provide you with a formal application form to be submitted along with a license application fee.